Tumwater Falls: History

 Tumwater Falls was the site of New Market, the first European settlement in Western Washington.
 It was also the site of the now-defunct Olympia Brewing Company.
+A footbridge across the falls was constructed in the 1860s, and the current bridge dates to around 1890.

 Olympia Light and Power Company constructed a dam and a hydroelectric power plant at the falls in 1890, a decade before the Snoqualmie Falls powerplant outside Seattle.
 The plant powered an Olympia–Tumwater streetcar, among other things.
 A dam at 82 ft above sea level created a head for the powerhouse and still stands on the Deschutes River.

 The Tumwater Falls created an impassable barrier to salmon until 1952, when a fish ladder was built by the Washington Department of Fisheries (now the Washington State Department of Fish and Wildlife), to provide salmon access to the newly constructed fish hatchery located immediately above the falls.
-Prior to the 1952 hatchery operations, the Deschutes river above the Tumwater Falls was a river system free of the influence of migrating and spawning salmon, an unusual ecological occurrence in the riparian systems of Puget Sound.
+Prior to the 1952 hatchery operations, the Deschutes river above the Tumwater Falls lacked a natural salmon run.

 In 1962, Olympia Brewing Company donated 15 acres of land surrounding the falls to the Olympia-Tumwater Foundation, and Tumwater Falls Park was created.
 The park receives 200,000 visitors annually.